jimmyhuydev/notes/_posts/2024-01-15-building-my-homelab.md

 Documentation and tutorials only take you so far.
 The moment you misconfigure a router and lose connectivity, or watch a bash script actually automate a task — that's when knowledge turns into skill.

-The total cost?
-A secondhand Dell Mini PC and a travel router.
-The return?
-An always-available, personal training ground where I control everything.
+A used Dell Mini PC and a cheap travel router — that's all it took.
+In return, I got a personal mobility lab that's always on, always mine, and always ready to break.

 **Start small, keep it running, and break things on purpose.**